Skip to main content

 • Delete: Remove the API key (this will invalidate it immediately)

 Important: Store your API keys securely when first generated.
 They provide access to your Benji Platform account and should never be shared publicly or committed to version control.
 If you delete a key, update any applications using it immediately to prevent authentication failures.
-After creating keys, they can be used with the Benji API
+After creating keys, they can be used with the Benji API.

 Webhooks